-East of Ely, US-50, spliced together with US-6 and US-93 into a single two-lane highway, continues for 25 miles before crossing the narrow waist of the Schell Creek Range at 7,729-foot Connors Pass.
-As you ascend toward the pass, the air cools and freshens, while the single-leaf piñon and Utah juniper appear and increase.
-As you crest the summit, the mighty Snake Range, including 13,063-foot Wheeler Peak, comes into view.
+Southeast of Ely, US-93, spliced together with US-50 and US-6 into a single two-lane highway, continues for 23 miles before crossing the narrow waist of the Schell Creek at Connors Pass (elev.
+7,722 feet), one of only two areas of Nevada located above the tree line.
+As you ascend toward the pass, the air cools and freshens, the single-leaf piñon and Utah juniper appear and thicken, and, cresting the summit, the mighty Snake Range, including 13,061-foot Wheeler Peak in Great Basin National Park, comes into view.

 At Majors Place (where there’s a dusty old roadhouse with gas, beer, burgers, and a pool table), US-93 splits off from US-50 and US-6, the latter two heading east toward Utah, while US-93 cuts south, heading 80 long solitary miles to the next contact with humans at Pioche.
 Once again, the highway rolls along, ushered on its way by the Schell Creek, Fairview, Bristol, and Highland Ranges on the west, and the Snake and Wilson Creek Ranges on the east.